pinterest/riffed/doc/GettingStarted.md

 end
 ```

-This tells Rift to look for `.thrift` files in the `thrift/` folder in your project.
+This tells Riffed to look for `.thrift` files in the `thrift/` folder in your project.
 So go ahead and create a file `thrift/tutorial.thrift` with the following:

 ```thrift
 enum UserState {